magento/devdocs/src/contributor-guide/dod/automated-tests.md

 For example:

-Assume there is a method with the signature `function removeLetterFromString(string $letter, string $string): string`
+Assume there is a method with the signature `function removeLetterFromString(string $letter, string $string): string`:

 *  A black box test would test the obvious cases both normal cases such as `removeLetterFromString('a', 'fooabar') === 'foobr'` and edge cases such as when `$letter` or `$string` are empty or `$letter` contains multiple or multibyte characters.
 It would probably test several variations of string lengths.
 Notice there is no knowledge of how this function is written.
 *  A white box test would look into the implementation of the method and see that it calls a microservice API and make sure that each condition of the code has test coverage.
 For example, this test may force the microservice client to return an error and have a test for the expected handling of that scenario.
-This wouldn't be a reusable test and it's directly coupled to the implementation.
+This would not be a reusable test and it is directly coupled to the implementation.
 *  A gray box test would look at the implementation of the method and see that it calls a microservice API and injects the `$string` into the URL so it may add some extra test coverage for strings that contain unsafe URL characters such as `&?=%/`.
 This is not coupled to the implementation as the implementation could be changed and the test should still pass.

-### Automated Tests
+### Automated tests

 Code changes must be covered by automated tests according to Classification of Magento Automated Tests.
-When choosing how to cover your changes, pick the most lightweight (execution time wise) test type that will provide sufficient coverage.
+When choosing how to cover your changes, pick the most lightweight (execution-time wise) test type that will provide sufficient coverage.
 If you encounter an existing test that insufficiently covers your changes, you can delete that test but you must write a proper test to replace it.
 For example, a method that interacts with database has a unit test.
 You can replace it with an integration test.

 Be aware that while high-level tests may provide coverage to code, it is only indirect coverage.
 Tests with more direct usage of the changed code will likely still needs to be written to ensure that regardless of the which components are actually used in the black box, the individual components still have coverage.